magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 ```
 There is a faster way to accomplish this.
 After you searched `/let`, run `cgnconst<Esc>` then `. .`.

 `gn` is a motion that searches forward for the last search pattern (in this case, `/let`) and automatically does a visual highlight.
-To replace the next occurrence, you no longer have to move and repeat the change ( `n . n .`), but only repeat (`. .`).
-You do not have to use search motions anymore because searching the next match is now part of the change!

 ## Ch08.
 Registers